Converg3nce/matic-docs/docs/tutorial-helloworld.md

         <img src={'../img/helloworld/Screenshot_2020-02-14_at_1.45.23_PM.png'} alt="RemixIDE_Step1"/>
 </div>

 **Congratulations!** You have successfully deployed HelloWorld Smart Contract.
 Now you can interact with the Smart Contract.
+Check the deployement status here: https://testnetv3-explorer.matic.network/.

 <div
         style={{